muratk3n/thirdwave/en/README.md

 ---

 "EU sues AstraZeneca over vaccine delivery delays..
-The pharmaceutical giant says the legal action is 'without merit' and vows to defend itself"
+The pharmaceutical giant .. vows to defend itself"

 ---

 That custom can be found everywhere from Italy, to Greece, to other Eastern European countries, as well as some Arabic countries.
-Again, another custom that is regional
+Again, another custom that is regional and u assimilated into bitch, not brought by punks from whereverfuck.

 "I went to Japan and they take their shoes off before entering someone's house just like in TR, proof that we are Asiatic"